voussoir/etiquette/README.md

 - Move out more helpers
 - Create objects.py
 - Debate whether the `UserMixin.login` method should accept usernames or I should standardize the usage of IDs only internally.
-- Move config type variables out of constants and create a real config system.

 ### Changelog